Neutrino Signatures on the High Transmission Regions of the Lyman-alpha Forest: Introduction

-In this {\it Letter} we study the effect of massive neutrinos on the properties of low density regions or {\it voids} in the intergalactic medium (IGM).
-Naturally, neutrinos have only a mild effect on dark matter halos \cite{Ma,Wong,Paco}, since their large velocity dispersion prevents their clustering on small scales.
+In this paper we study the effect of massive neutrinos on the properties of low density regions or {\it voids} in the intergalactic medium (IGM).
+Neutrinos have only a mild effect on dark matter halos \citep{Ma,Wong,Paco}, since their large velocity dispersion prevents their clustering on small scales.
 In contrast, we find that the impact of neutrinos on void properties is much stronger.
-Voids are relatively empty regions with $\delta=\rho_m/\bar{\rho}_m-1$ ranging from almost $-1$ in their cores to $\sim-0.7$ at radii $10-20$ Mpc at $z=0$ \cite{Void_comparison}.
+Voids are relatively empty regions with $\delta=\rho_m/\bar{\rho}_m-1$ ranging from almost $-1$ in their cores to $\sim-0.7$ at radii $10-20$ Mpc at $z=0$ \citep{Void_comparison}.
 By solving the dynamical equations for an isolated spherical top-hat underdense perturbation, we find that neutrinos modify the evolution of underdense regions by making them smaller and denser.
 Neutrinos contribute to the interior mass of the underdense region delaying the rate at which CDM is being evacuated from its interior and slowing down the velocity of the shell surrounding it.
 We find that the linearly extrapolated density contrast when the underdense region enters into its non-linear phase decreases by $\sim 10\%$ for neutrinos with $\Sigma_im_{\nu_i}\sim 1$ eV.
-Using the analytic model presented in \cite{Sheth} we find that the statistics of voids depend on both $\sigma_8$ and $\Sigma_i m_{\nu_i}$. \lya~voids and their dependence on other cosmological parameters have been studied in \cite{Viel_voids}.
-Here we study the dependence of void properties on the sum of the neutrino masses.
-We focus our attention on the \lya~signature of low density regions, and introduce a new and simple statistical tool that samples most of the IGM volume and appears highly sensitive to neutrino masses.
+Using the analytic model presented in \citep{Sheth} we find that the statistics of voids depend on both $\sigma_8$ and $\Sigma_i m_{\nu_i}$. \lya~voids and their dependence on other cosmological parameters have been investigated in \citep{Viel_voids}.
+Here we focus on the dependence of void properties on the sum of the neutrino masses.
+We consider the \lya~signature of low density regions, and introduce a new and simple statistical tool (note that a similar observable was already studied in \citep{Jordi,Fan}) that samples most of the IGM volume and appears to be highly sensitive to neutrino masses.